spatialstatisticsupna/Scalable_Prediction/README.md

 5 01006 1991   0 0.06999827 0.000000   62.81
 6 01008 1991   0 0.29240328 0.000000  354.80
 ```
+A copy of this data has also been included in the `data/` folder.

 The `Data_LungCancer` object contains the following variables:
 - ```ID```: character vector of geographic identifiers